A day at Priscilla's Cottage

 Priscilla's Cottage is an Adult Daycare founded in 2014.
 We come from a background of care giving and our mission statement is to be there for you when you need us.
 Our hours are as flexible as can be, come for an hour or stay for a day, we'll work with your schedule because we know how hectic it can be.

-We know it has been a very long quarantine for all of the caregivers out there, and with that in mind we're happy to announce that Priscilla's Cottage is open once more to both new and returning clients.
+We know it has been a very long quarantine for all of the caregivers out there, and with that in mind we're happy to announce that Priscilla's Cottage is going to be opening in March for both new and returning clients.

 Also, we will be taking Medicaid clients very soon!
 Stay tuned for updates!